reactmaster223/reactmaster223/README.md

 </div>
 <br/>

-<p>Plus 7 years of experience on frontend development.
-Focusing on quality of product and keeping deadline with excellent passion as fire.
+<p>Plus 7 years of experience on frontend development. <br/>Focusing on quality of product and keeping deadline with excellent passion as fire.
-I 've worked a lot in PWA and Hybrid app development as frontend developer using:
+<br/>I 've worked a lot in PWA and Hybrid app development as frontend developer using:<br/>

 - Frontend Web development : React.js, Next.js, Vue.js, Nuxt.js
 - Frontend Mobile development: React Native, Flutter